wolfSSL/wolfssl/IDE/Renesas/e2studio/RX65N/GR-ROSE/README_EN.md

 ### 8.1 TLS version supported by the test application

 <br>
-If you use TSIP v1.15 or later, you can use the TLS1.3 protocol in addition to the existing TLS1.2.
+You can use the TLS1.3 protocol in addition to the existing TLS1.2.
 The following macro is defined to {board-name-folder}/common/user_settings.h.
 <br><br>

 ```